fbpx

 Your child will not have the organisational skills necessary to thrive in secondary school unless you nurture them.
 It is vital that you help them in their transition to avoid conflict with teachers and/or falling behind in class.

-Understand the Junior Cycle Curriculum
+Understand The Junior Cycle Curriculum

 One thing many parents don’t realise is that the Junior Cycle starts in First Year.